JimmyWallener/JimmyWallener/README.md

 I am a junior developer from sweden

 - 🔭 I’m currently working on getting a degree as frontend developer and have a degree as java developer
-- 🌱 I’m currently doing internship @imvilabs as fullstack* developer.
+- 🌱 I’m currently unemployed and looking for a job as a developer.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jimmy-wallener/)
 - 😄 Pronouns: he/him
-- *Doing backend and frontend work

 ---